ammarwaddah/sentiment_analysis_of_movie_reviews/README.md

 * Note: you have to use a jupyter notebook to open this code file.

 1. Run the importing stage.
 2. Load the dataset.
 3. Select which cell you would like to run and show its output.
 4. Run Selection/Line in Python Terminal command (Shift+Enter).

-In case of deployment it using FastAPI, you can follow this steps:
+In case of deploymenting it using FastAPI, you can follow this steps:

 1. make sure you install the latest version (with pip): pip install fastapi
 2. You will also need an ASGI server for production such as uvicorn: pip install uvicorn
 3. Run the API
  3.1 The following command will help us to run the FastAPI app we have created: uvicorn main:app --reload
 4. FastAPI provides an Automatic Interactive API documentation page.
 To access it navigate to http://127.0.0.1:8000/docs in your browser and then you will see the documentation page created automatically by FastAPI.
 5. To make a prediction first click the “predict-review” route and then click on the button “Try it out”, it allows you to fill the review parameter and directly interact with the API.

 ## Sources